Making CRM Integration Work:

 Key Insights for Data Management and Custom Integration

 How much do you know about the actual practices of making CRM Integration work?
 I’ve contributed to more projects than I can remember over a thirty-year Marketing career.
-In this article, I’ll share some key insights for Data Management and CRM Integration.
+In this article, I’ll share some key insights for Data Management and Custom Integration into CRM.

 There are many brands, technologies and tools available in the Customer Relationship Management and Data Management space today.
 So many, that naming them is counter-productive.
 It’s more important to distill the essence.
 Let’s get the right sequence of actions, first.
 Then focus on executing each one as best we can.

 To start, identify the specific business needs and goals that your custom CRM integration aims to address.
 To do this, you’ll need to refer to two internal documents.